-In August, we will mark the 75th year of the A-bombing on Hiroshima and Nagasaki.
-With the aging of the Hibakusha, the initiative of our movement against A and H bombs is important to keep preventing nuclear war, banning and eliminating nuclear weapons and extending support and solidarity with the nuclear victims.
-So, we have agreed among us to host the 2020 World Conference against A and H Bombs on August 6th and 9th as web conference.
-It will be a conference that will bring together voices and actions of the people at grassroots who act for a nuclear weapon-free, peaceful and just world.
-It will extend solidarity with all who want to save the human race and the globe.
-And it will invite representatives of both grassroots movements and national and local governments who stand for the same goal as speakers.
+In August, we will mark the 75th year of the A-bombings of Hiroshima and Nagasaki.
+With the aging of the Hibakusha, the initiative of our movement against A and H bombs is important to continue preventing nuclear war, banning and eliminating nuclear weapons and extending support and solidarity with the nuclear victims.
+So, we have agreed among us to host the 2020 World Conference against A and H Bombs on August 6th and 9th as an online conference.
+It will be a conference that will bring together voices and actions of people at grassroots who act for a nuclear weapon-free, peaceful and just world.
+It will extend solidarity with all who want to save the human race and the planet.
+And it will invite representatives of both grassroots movements and national and local governments who stand for the same goal as our speakers.

-At the same time, we are planning to launch an international joint action “Peace Wave”, which will start in Hiroshima and Nagasaki and circle round the globe at the same speed as the earth rotates.
-It will be a chain of many creative grassroots actions with one common goal of abolishing nuclear weapons and one common form of action in support of the Hibakusha Appeal.
-I hope by then COVID-19 will be subdued but even if not, we will still be able to find various forms of actions fitting for each respective condition.
+At the same time, we are planning to launch an international joint action “Peace Wave”, which will start in Hiroshima and Nagasaki and circle round the globe at the speed of the earth’s rotatation.
+It will be a chain linking many creative grassroots actions with one common goal - abolishing nuclear weapons - and one common form of action in support of the Hibakusha Appeal.
+I hope by then COVID-19 will be subdued but even if it is not, we will find various forms of actions that fitting for our respective conditions.

-In April 2015, when we presented millions of our signatures to the UN and the last NPT Review Conference at the Hammarskjöld Plaza, the then chair of the conference Taous Feroukhi emphasized that the effort to globally involve general citizens was essential to reaching our goal.
+In April 2015, when we presented millions of our signatures to the UN and the last NPT Review Conference at the Hammarskjöld Plaza, the then chair of the conference Taous Feroukhi emphasized that the effort to globally involve ordinary citizens was essential to reaching our goal.
 She was right.
-To accomplish success in abolishing nuclear weapons, saving our earth, overcoming the pandemic or winning in any other important cause, the decision taken by the people is decisive.
+To achieve success in abolishing nuclear weapons, saving our earth, overcoming the pandemic, or winning in any other important cause, decisions and acions taken by the people are decisive.
 Let us continue our action for it, creatively and undauntedly.